cdaven/tiddlywiki-stuff/markdown-export/README.md

 ### 0.6.1 (2024-06-12)

-* Added build support on non-Windows machines.
+* Added build support on non-Windows machines, thanks to @hissohathair.

 ### 0.6.0 (2024-05-04)